-According to WCCF Tech , last year, the European Union (EU) issued new regulations that forced Apple to open up the iOS platform to third-party developers.
-Now, Apple's iPadOS is facing a similar prospect as the EU classifies it as a gatekeeper under the DMA.
+According to WCCF Tech , last year the European Union (EU) issued new regulations forcing Apple to open its iOS platform to third-party developers.
+Now, Apple's iPadOS is also facing a similar prospect as it is classified as a gatekeeper under the DMA (Domain Management Act) by the EU.

-According to the DMA, a service or application is considered a gatekeeper when it has 45 million or more monthly active users in the EU, an annual turnover of €7.5 billion or more, or a market capitalization of €75 billion or more.
+According to the DMA, a service or application is considered a gatekeeper when it has 45 million or more monthly users in the EU, annual revenue of €7.5 billion or more, or a market capitalization of €75 billion or more.

-Under the EU’s new tech rules, Apple has six months to meet its iPadOS obligations.
-This classification is based on a number of factors, including the number of enterprise and end users, as well as the importance of iPadOS for certain use cases like gaming.
+According to new EU technology regulations, Apple has six months to meet its obligations related to iPadOS.
+This classification is based on several factors, including the number of enterprise and end-users, as well as the importance of iPadOS to certain use cases such as gaming.

-The European Commission (EC) said Apple has a strong position in the market for distributing apps and other digital services.
-Therefore, the EU requires Apple to make changes to promote fair competition in the market.
+The European Commission (EC) stated that Apple has a strong market position in the distribution of apps and other digital services.
+Therefore, the EU is requiring Apple to make changes to promote healthy competition in the market.

-One potential change is to allow users to download apps outside the App Store on iPadOS.
-This would give users more choice and could lead to more competitive pricing for apps.
+One potential change is allowing users to download apps outside the App Store on iPadOS.
+This would give users more choices and could lead to more competitive pricing for apps.

-Apple has yet to officially comment on classifying iPadOS as a gatekeeper, but the company may have to make some changes to iPadOS in the coming months to comply with EU regulations.
+Apple has yet to officially comment on classifying iPadOS as a gatekeeper.
+However, the company may have to make some changes to iPadOS in the coming months to comply with EU regulations.

 Source link